apostrophecms/apostrophe-documentation/docs/reference/field-types/color.md

 Valid formats include `name`, `hex`, `hex8`, `rgb`, `hsl`, and `hsv`.

-The colorpicker interface is powered by Spectrum and you can provide a custom configuration passing a `spectrumOptions` object as part of the field. [https://bgrins.github.io/spectrum/#options](Options and documentation for Spectrum here.)
+The colorpicker interface is powered by Spectrum and you can provide a custom configuration passing a `spectrumOptions` object as part of the field.
+[Options and documentation for Spectrum here.](https://bgrins.github.io/spectrum/#options)

 ## Example